ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 1. On the **Service details** page, go to the **Cluster nodes** section.
 2. Click **Download agent**.

-   The agent fileset (`powerha-agent.rte`) is downloaded to your local system.
+   The agent file set (`powerha-agent.rte`) is downloaded to your local system.

-3. Copy the downloaded fileset to each VM that is added to the cluster.
+3. Copy the downloaded file set to each VM that is added to the cluster.

-4. Log in to each VM and install the fileset by using the `installp` command.
+4. Log in to each VM and install the file set by using the `installp` command.

 5. After installation, go to the agent installation directory: